 There are many ways that PRP can safely and effectively treat many ailments or injuries.
 Weakened ligaments and tendons cause the majority of the pain and damage related to joints.
 Some of the most common injuries that have benefitted from our PRP Therapy are:

-- Osteoarthritis of the major joints (knee, shoulder, hip, and spine)
+- Osteoarthritis of the major joints (knee, shoulder, ankle, hip and spine

 - Rotator cuff strains and tears